The Midland City Modern Master Plan DRAFT was released for it's 63 day review period at City Council's October

 - Maintaining parks and open spaces

-With the conclusion of Phase 1, staff has developed an action plan to facilitate the completion of the planning process, culminating with final adoption of the City Modern plan.
+With the conclusion of Phase 1, staff developed an action plan to facilitate the completion of the planning process, culminating with final adoption of the City Modern plan.

 Ensuring ongoing, authentic collaboration with the community and key stakeholders through a visible, accessible, and engaging process.